heremaps/xyz-documentation/docs/api/links.md

 # HERE XYZ Links

-Here is the current list of links used in the Beta.
+Here is a list of links for working with HERE XYZ

 ## API and Service